miyako/wak-custom-login/README.md

 }
 ```

-3. Create a boostrap in your project, if you don't already have one, and follow the example.
+* Create a boostrap in your project, if you don't already have one, and follow the example.
 ```
 var modulesFolder = FileSystemSync('Modules');
 var customLogin = require(modulesFolder.path + 'customLogin');
 customLogin.setListener('userLogin');
 ```
-4. Add an admin user to the Admin group, if you don't already have one.
+4. Add an admin user to the Admin group, if you don't already have one. (to activate the directory system)

 That' it!

+When you start the solution from the Studio, you need to enter the admin user/password from the directory.
+This is because the ServerAdmin project is always started before any of your own projects, and therefore the custom login is yet to be activated.

+After that, you can only login using credentials registered in the Directory project.
+You can CRUD users using the module's exported methods.